Hyundai HL965 full bucket.

 Safety features include ergonomically positioned operator switches, controls and other features make it easier to quickly access critical functions.
 In addition, the touchscreen monitor includes a speed-limit control, and an improved rearview camera delivers higher resolution and enhanced nighttime visibility.

-All of the new models and configurations are protected by Hyundai's industry-leading three-year, 3,000-hour full-machine standard warranty and five-year, 10,000-hour structural warranty.
+All of the new models and configurations are protected by Hyundai's three-year, 3,000-hour full-machine standard warranty and five-year, 10,000-hour structural warranty.
 Hyundai wheel loaders also have lifetime warranties on articulation joints.
-An optional program, Hyundai Extend, offers a customized extended warranty with the industry's longest term coverage.
+An optional program, Hyundai Extend, offers a customized extended warranty.

 Hyundai also includes three years of free access to its Hi-Mate remote management system which provides a variety of remote monitoring and diagnostic capabilities.